AndronacheAndrei98/docker_test/solutions/day3/solution.md

    Solution:
    I removed it since it did not do anything.

-3. Issue:
+3. Extra additions:
-Missing "depends_on" attribute as mentioned in the comments of the file.
-Compose always starts and stops containers in dependency order(https://docs.docker.com/compose/how-tos/startup-order/).
+Added "depends_on" attribute.
+This is so compose always starts and stops containers in dependency order(https://docs.docker.com/compose/how-tos/startup-order/).

    Solution:
 Added the following to the Docker compose file: